derekGou/adventofcode2024/README.md

-My Python Advent of Code solutions for 2024.
+### My Advent of Code solutions for 2024
+Intuitive solutions created in Python